Constrained Pressure-Temperature Residual (CPTR) Preconditioner Performance for Large-Scale Thermal CO2 Injection Simulation: Test Cases

-SPE10 is a well known dataset initially designed as the 10th comparative solution project for upscaling processes of Black-Oil simulations \citep{Christie01}.
+SPE10 is a well known dataset initially designed as the 10th comparative solution project for upscaling processes of Black-Oil simulations and was introduced in \citet{Christie01}.
 The initial dataset (called Model 2 in the original paper) comprises 85 layers of $220\times60$ cells.
 The top 35 layers represent a Tarbert formation, and the bottom 50 layers represent a channelized Upper-Ness formation.
 We only consider those 50 bottom layers here, for a total of 660,000 cells in the Cartesian grid.
 The field dimensions are significantly smaller than every other case considered in this work; the reservoir is $1,\!200\times2,\!200\times100$ feet.
 It is important to note that this test case is not particularly relevant as a CCS project, but due to the channelized structure and high permeability contrast, it is a highly challenging case for solvers despite its limited size.
 We inject from a single well in the middle of the domain, in the bottom layer, at a rate of 10 kt/year and with an injection temperature around 70$^\circ$C lower than the reservoir temperature.
 The only modification we made to the properties is that the vertical permeability is only 10 times smaller than the horizontal permeability (while it was 1,000 times smaller in the original dataset).
 This allows for more upward plume displacement, making the whole 3D pore space accessible.
 We can observe on Figure \ref{fig:SPE10_end}, which shows the gas saturation and temperature in the reservoir at the end of the simulation, that the vertical connectivity is highly heterogeneous and the plume is following the channels.
+We refer to this test case as Modified SPE10 in the remainder of this work.